Sa1f27/prep_ielts/README.md

 - 📝 Mock Tests and Practice Tools
 - 🗣️ Speaking Practice Resources
 - ✍️ Writing Task Resources
-- 📆 Smart Study Planner
+- 📆 Smart Study Planner for busy schedules
 - 📌 Extra tools, tips, and trackers

 Whether you're preparing after college hours, during commutes, or over the weekend, this hub is designed to help you consistently target an **8+ Band Score**.